 Diversity and organisational performance

 Diverse teams are associated with greater innovative capacity for an organisation.
-International research examining gender diverse teams suggests that more gender-balanced teams are better in promoting an environment where innovation can flourish compared to teams of one particular gender (Gratton, L, Kelan, E, Voigt, A, Walker, L and Wolfram H-J, 2007).
+International research examining gender diverse teams suggests that more gender-balanced teams are better in promoting an environment where innovation can flourish compared to teams of one particular gender (Gratton, et. al. 2007).

 A study by Credit Suisse acknowledges that there are a range of reasons why company performance and gender diversity may be linked (Credit Suisse, 2012).
 One factor is that well managed diversity brings together varied perspectives, produces a more holistic analysis of the company issues and spurs greater effort, leading to improved decision-making.